CanSkate Important Info

 30 minutes in duration

-This class is for children ages 2-5 years old.
+This class is for children ages 2-5 years old with little or no previous experience on the ice.
 A adult who can skate must accompany the child on the ice.

-Session cost $168.70 (includes 1 child and 1 designated on-ice adult Skate Canada Membership fee)
+(Class cost includes 1 designated on-ice adult Skate Canada Membership fee)

 45 minutes in duration